 Within 15-minute walk away from Tanah Lot, head over to the beach after visiting the Tanah Lot temple.
 You’ll be safe from the crowd as Melasti Beach is one of Bali’s best-kept secrets (until now).

 Holy Water Cave at Tanah Lot Temple

-There is holy water its located cave just below of Tanah Lot Temple, and this source of freshwater one of the magic things of the temple.
+There is holy water its located on the cave just below of Tanah Lot temple, this is a source of naturally water which can also called Beji.

 The holy water at Tanah Lo Temple is also believed can heal sick people and give fertility for a couple who wish to have children.